woakes070048/laudspeaker/README.md

 ## 🌱 Contribute

 We would love to see you contribute to Laudspeaker.
+We are specifically seeking contributions for additional messaging channels.
 Join our slack to get involved.

 ## Follow Us